Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Weather effects and high pollution states

 \section{Weather effects and high pollution states}

-We have seen decreasing pollution concentrations in 2020 during the lockdown period but still very high kurtosis values, in particular for London.
-Here, we are answering two important questions: How much of the improved air quality could be attributed to weather effects, such as increased ventilation?
-Secondly, do high-pollution snapshots differ between 2020 and 2019?
+In this section, we answer two important questions: How much of the improved air quality could be attributed to weather effects, such as increased ventilation?
+Secondly, do high-pollution snapshots differ between 2021, 2020 and 2019?